Blog, Booze Recipes, Recipe Box, Sweet Stuff Recipes

 Now, this cranberry cordial recipe is quite malleable.
 More than an exact recipe, I’m sharing a technique with a few simple guidelines.

 The variations are endless.
-Add ginger root, star anise, black pepper, cloves, cinnamon, any other herbs or spices that you think might blend well with the tart, astringent cranberries.
+Add ginger root, star anise, black pepper, cloves, cinnamon, and any other herbs or spices that you think might blend well with the tart, astringent cranberries.

 You can also play with the sugar syrup to change the end flavor of the cordial – white sugar makes a very neutral, highly sweet simple syrup, while brown sugar adds a depth of flavor from the molasses.
 A honey simple syrup is more cloying and rich but gives a great buffer to the tart berries.
 It is worth it to make this a few times, and try experimenting!
 Here are a few recipes for simple syrups to get you started.